eruedasanchez/challenges-backend-ch/challenge-06/README.md

 Before installing, download and install Node.js.
 Node.js 0.10 or higher is required.

+## Description

+Based on the login challenge you previously described, here's a refactored version with the requested modifications:

+1. Password hashing is added using **bcrypt**.

+2. The implementation of **Passport** is included for both registration and login.

+3. **GitHub authentication** is implemented for the login view.

 ## Quick Start

 The quickest way to run this project with express is run the commands to generate an application as shown below: